Sesame-Free Hummus (No Tahini Recipe)

 This post may contain affiliate links from which I will earn a commission.
 Learn more in our disclosure.

 Get ready for one of our favorite recipes of all time–homemade sesame-free hummus.
-This homemade hummus is not just your ordinary hummus, mind you.
-It’s savory hummus, with a flavor-punch of spices that will make keep you coming back for more.
+This homemade hummus is anything but ordinary.
+It's savory hummus, perfectly spiced, with a flavor-punch of spices that will make keep you coming back for more.
 And more.

-I am always on the hunt for quick, easy, frugal, healthy (and tasty) meals and snack ideas.
+I am always on the hunt for quick, easy, frugal, healthy (and tasty) meals and snack ideas and this homemade hummus fits the bill.

 ingredients for sesame-free hummus.